By MATT SHAPIRO

 What we do not need (and what you need to stop pushing) is people who pretend to be Republicans and who find Hillary just so delightful.
 She is not delightful.
 She is a disaster, an awful, cynical, egotistical, prideful, deceitful, wretched person who happens to be less of a threat to the republic than the other guy.

-Matthias Shapiro is a software engineer, data vis designer, genetics data hobbyist, and technical educator based in Seattle.
+Matt is a software engineer, data vis designer, genetics data hobbyist, and technical educator based in Seattle.
 He tweets under @politicalmath, where he is occasionally right about some things.